General Info – summary

 Ethnobotany

-The Tree is fast growing – up to 1m per year.
-It is not poisonous, tolerates low frost, moderate drought, requires little maintenance and is a good garden tree.
+This is a decorative garden Tree that is fast growing.
+It grows up to 1m per year and is not poisonous, tolerates low frost, moderate drought resistant, requires little maintenance and is a good garden tree.
 Roots are not invasive.
 Young trees need protection from frost for the first 2 years.
 Wood is bright yellow, dense and hard but is subject to borer attack.
 Young flexible Branches are used to make baskets.
 Sawdust can be very irritating to eyes and skin.
-Roots are used in local medicine.
+Local medicine makes use of the Roots.
+Combretastatins are a class of natural phenols that have been extracted from the bark and may help in the reduction of tumours in man.

 References